IndieMasco/TechEdWeek3Assignment/README.md

 # Errors or Bugs I Encountered

 - I keep getting a 404 error code on my console (⬇️Image below⬇️).
 I've looked into what it is and how to solve it.
 It's saying I need to create a favicon.ico file with an image and then link it in with my HTML.
-I've figured out what it is and why I'm getting the error.
 I have now fixed the error, but I'm going to leave this in, as any more info on this would be helpful.

 <div align="center">